 The Corporation is authorized to issue an unlimited number of common shares and an unlimited number of preferred shares.
-As at April 30, 2016, there were 39,832,102 common shares and no preferred shares issued and outstanding.
+As at April 30, 2017, there were 43,335,654 common shares and no preferred shares issued and outstanding.
+The Corporation has issued 2,500,000 preferred securities.

-On May 3, 2016, the Corporation closed an equity financing under a short-form prospectus.
+On May 3, 2016 the Corporation closed an equity financing under a short-form prospectus.
 The equity offering consisted of 3,578,800 common shares of the Corporation at a price of \$11.25 per Common Share, for aggregate gross proceeds of \$40,261,500.
-In addition, there are 400,000 warrants issued and outstanding to Yamana.
+In addition, there are 400,000 warrants issued and outstanding to Yamana and 6,670,000 warrants issued to Fairfax that will vest in tandem and in proportion with the amount of the drawdown under the preferred securities agreement.